wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and decremented when a request handler executes with `inMSHR` flag set.
 Certain operations (most notably, evictions) require this counter to be zero in order to be able to proceed.

+10. Despite the serialization provided by MSHR registers, evictions will always race with all requests on the old address.
+This is because evictions are initiated by requests on the new address (i.e., the address whose access incurs a cache miss), but the eviction itself operates on the old address (i.e., the address to be replaced).
+In addition, although evictions can only be initiated after the original request has been inserted into the MSHR, the eviction can be attempted on the old address without first being inserted into the MSHR register of the old address, essentially making it of higher priority than all existing entries on the old address.
+As a result, the eviction path handling is extremely cumbersome, with lots of condition checks, the purpose of which is just to ensure that evictions will not race with existing entries in the old address's MSHR register in a harmful way.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.
 Helper functions are covered when they are encountered for the first time.